 For a layman it is difficult to understand that on which rate the Income Tax is calculated on the Income Earned in the F.Y.
-2016-17, whether the rates which are announced in Budget 2017 or on the rates announced in Budget 2016.
+2019-20, whether the rates which will be announced in Budget 2020 or on the rates announced in Budget 2019.
 Even if someone would know which rates would be applicable, but would not know the reason for the same.

 First of all we shall incept with applicability of rate of tax.
 Different person would be covered under different provisions of the Income Tax Act, 1961, for example person earning capital gain shall be chargeable under Section 111A or Section 112 of the Income Tax Act, 1961 and person earning salary shall be chargeable at the slab rate.